Understanding Aphasia

 Speech and language therapy can benefit many individuals with aphasia and lead to improved communication.

-The family of Bruce Willis shared Wednesday that the popular actor has recently been diagnosed with aphasia, which they report is impacting his cognitive abilities.
-According to the National Aphasia Association, about two million people in the United States currently have aphasia.
+Aphasia is a complex and often misunderstood condition that affects a person’s ability to communicate.
+According to the National Aphasia Association, around two million people in the United States currently have aphasia.
 So what is aphasia?
 And what are the next steps following a diagnosis?

 Aphasia is a language disorder caused by a stroke, trauma, or disease that affects the left-hemisphere of the brain in which language and speech are processed.
 Aphasia caused by stroke or trauma leads to chronic impairments which do not worsen over time and can be improved by the brain’s natural healing, medication to improve brain function, and behavioral therapy with a speech-language pathologist.
 Aphasia caused by disease, termed Primary Progressive Aphasia, is a degenerative process in which language impairment is followed by memory impairment resulting in dementia.